tomojitakasu/PocketSDR/README.md

 ## **Execution Examples of Utilities and APs**

-Here are some examples of how to execute the utilities and applications:
+Here are some examples of how to execute the utilities and the APs:

 ```
 $ sudo pocket_conf